raspberrypilearning/weather-station-guide/software-setup.md

 ##Database setup

-Here you'll set up your Weather Station to automatically log the collected weather data.
+Now you'll set up your Weather Station to automatically log the collected weather data.
 The data is stored on the Pi's SD card using a database system called MySQL.
 Once your station is successfully logging data locally you will also be able to [upload that data](oracle.md) to a central Oracle Apex database to share it with others.

 ### Install the necessary software packages